 I spent some time talking with her via telephone from her California home and reading her most recent book, Vietnamese Food Any Day, where she shares her favorite ingredients, tools, and techniques to get you started cooking flavorful Vietnamese dishes in your home, too.

 Want a deeper dive into Vietnamese cooking?
-Andrea’s book Vietnamese Food Any Day is our Summer Cookbook Club pick for June!
-Visit The Simply Shop to order a signed copy.
+Order a signed copy of Andrea’s book Vietnamese Food Any Day from The Simply Shop.

 ESSENTIAL INGREDIENTS OF VIETNAMESE COOKING

 A key difference between Vietnamese cooking and Western cooking is assembly.
 Part of the dining experience is building every bite at the table—one person may add a sauce that the other person doesn’t.
 Another may add a bundle of fresh herbs, while someone else adds only a sprig or two.
 Offering variety and allowing those at your table to express their own tastes with what you’ve offered is part of the experience.